WSP-LAB/YOPO/README.md

 YOPO is an attack framework designed to generate a universal adversarial perturbation that deceives machine learning-based ATS blockers in a cost-effective manner.
-YOPO acheives high attack success rates agaisnt four ML-based ATS blockers with a single perturbation.
+YOPO acheives high attack success rates agaisnt four state-of-the-art ATS blockers with a single perturbation.
 For more details, please refer to our [paper](https://godeastone.github.io/papers/shin-acsac24.pdf), "You Only Perturb Once: Bypassing (Robust) Ad-Blockers Using Universal Adversarial Perturbations", which appeared in ACSAC 2024.